Published 20th September 2019

 EA groups usually use Facebook as their main social media platform, so it is important to create a Facebook group or page for your group.
 Modifiable cover images and ideas you could use are here.

-More information about using social media, Meetup, and mailing lists effectively will be coming soon.
+More information about using social media, Meetup, and mailing lists is on the page on how to publicise your group.

 Connect with Other Group Organisers